 The issue of waste management in India is a much-debated topic that needs no introduction.
 Large space is dedicated in the media every day to highlight the problems of urban waste.
 Particularly, pollution of water bodies due to sewage dumping has rendered all the rivers and lakes in urban areas unusable.

 The problem is obvious to everyone who has lived in a city in India.
-While the debate on cleaning our rivers and lakes goes on, there are a very few people coming up with solutions.
+While the debate on cleaning our rivers and lakes goes on, there are very few people coming up with solutions.
 However, most of these solutions are either exorbitant or too tedious to implement.
-Thankfully, some interesting ideas have emerged that are not only cost effective, but also provide sustainable solutions for treating sewage water.
+Thankfully, some interesting ideas have emerged that are not only cost-effective, but also provide sustainable solutions for treating sewage water.

 There have been other technologies innovated in the West to treat sewage water such as BioWish, which introduce a type of bacteria into water.
 Speaking about the main difference, Bhaskar M V, from Kadambari Consultants said,

 “Unlike BioWish, Nualgi is like a regular farm fertilizer that causes the native diatom algae present in water to grow.
 Nualgi Nano Silica is in a powder form which is dissolved in fresh water before mixing with contaminated water.
 The oxygen from Diatoms causes the native bacteria to grow.”